 Baseball fans at TD Ameritrade Park Omaha can dispose of previously non-recycled plastics on the concourse – including chip bags, candy bar wrappers and peanut bags – in bins containing Hefty® EnergyBag® bright orange bags.

 How does it work?
 Stadium staff and local haulers collect the bags from Hefty® EnergyBag® bins around the stadium.
 A local First Star Recycling facility bales the bags and sends them to Systech Environmental Corporation, who then converts the bags and their contents into energy used to produce cement.
-The Hefty® EnergyBag® program at TD Ameritrade Park Omaha is made possible through a collaborative effort between the Metropolitan Entertainment & Convention Authority (MECA), The Dow Chemical Company (Dow), Reynolds Consumer Products and First Star Recycling.
+The Hefty® EnergyBag® program at TD Ameritrade Park Omaha is made possible through a collaborative effort between the Metropolitan Entertainment & Convention Authority (MECA), Dow, Reynolds Consumer Products and First Star Recycling.

 The program is also underway at the CenturyLink Center Omaha.

 Earth Day Omaha is the region's premiere environmental event, featuring educational activities, green information and entertainment for all ages.
 Thousands of attendees attend the annual celebration, which has over 100 environmental and sustainability exhibitors.

 Since 2017, the Hefty® EnergyBag® program has been the Sustainable Sponsor and a presenter at the Earth Day Omaha celebration at Elmwood Park in Omaha.